Learning Support and Additionally Resourced Provision (ARP)

 Parents receive regular updates and packs to enable them to be involved in their child's education.
 Parents of pupils with an EHCP (Education, Health and Care Plan) will have annual review meetings to discuss their child's progress.
 Pupils with a SSP (School Support Plan) will receive termly review and target setting information.
 Parents may find independent advice and assistance here

-Speech and Language and Autistic Spectrum Disorder ARP (Additionally Resourced Provision)
+Autistic Spectrum Disorder ARP (Additionally Resourced Provision)

-Both the Speech and Language and ASD ARPs work towards pupils becoming effective, independent learners equipped with an appropriate range of life skills.
+The ASD ARPs work towards pupils becoming effective, independent learners equipped with an appropriate range of life skills.

 Holmer Green Senior School supports full inclusion of pupils with special education needs.
 The ARPs work with pupils directly to develop their language, learning and social skills by providing:

 - small group and individual Speech and Language therapy

 - small group specialist teaching

 - Break and lunch time indoor and outdoor spaces